kevinpschaaf/enyo-wiki/Arrangers.md

 # Arrangers

-`enyo.Arranger` is an <a href="#enyo.Layout">enyo.Layout</a> that considers one of its controls to be active.
+`enyo.Arranger` is an `enyo.Layout` that considers one of its controls to be active.
 The other controls are placed relative to the active one as makes sense for the layout.

 Arranger supports dynamic layouts, meaning it's possible to transition between its layouts via animation.
 Typically, arrangers should lay out controls using